 - In the past year, we have continued to increase brand desirability by consistent and relevant communication, focused investment and attractive innovations, which has resulted in continued growth in brand preference (top 3) in a majority of Electrolux markets.

 A sustainability leader – a competitive advantage for growth

 - Consumers, retailers and authorities increasingly prioritize sustainability.

-- ~2/3 of global consumers are willing to pay more for sustainable goods¹).
+- Nearly 60% of affluent Americans are willing to pay more for environmentally friendly products¹).

 - ~3/4 of global consumers believe sustainability is more important than before the coronavirus pandemic²).